kelvinlockwood/policies/terms/index.md

 We design our Services with care, based on our own experience and the experiences of customers who share their time and feedback.
 However, there is no such thing as a service that pleases everybody.
 We make no guarantees that our Services will meet your specific requirements or expectations.

 We also test all of our features extensively before shipping them.
 As with any software, our Services inevitably have some bugs.
 We track the bugs reported to us and work through priority ones, especially any related to security or privacy.
 Not all reported bugs will get fixed and we don’t guarantee completely error-free Services.

+## COPPA

+The Children's Online Privacy Protection Act ("COPPA") requires that online service providers obtain parental consent before they knowingly collect personally identifiable information online from children who are under 13.
+We do not knowingly collect or solicit personally identifiable information from children under 13.
+If you are a child under 13, please do not attempt to register for the Services or send any personal information about yourself to us.
+If we learn we have collected personal information from a child under 13, we will delete that information as quickly as possible.

 ## Indemnity